nicbou/nicolasbouliane.com/frontend/content/blog/unicode-normalization.md

 False
 ```

 To avoid problems, we pick one way of representing accented characters, and we stick to it.
 This is called *normalization*.
-There are two normalization forms: NFD, which prefers composed characters (like U+00DC), and NFD, which prefers decomposed characters (like U+0055 plus U+0308).
+There are two normalization forms: NFC, which prefers composed characters (like U+00DC), and NFD, which prefers decomposed characters (like U+0055 plus U+0308).

 Different software and filesystems use different normalization forms.
 This can lead to problems.
-For example, **I used rsync to move files between two Macs, and it converted NFC filenames to NFD**.
+For example, **I used Syncthing to backup files, and it converted NFC filenames to NFD**.
 This broke All About Berlin, who looked for pages like `./glossary/Bürgergeld.md` that no longer existed.
 The `ü` in `Bürgergeld.md` was represented differently in the code, and in the filename.

 I wrote a small script to fix this.
 It's at the end of this post.